 Instead of a sandy moist canvas tent, with a Tilley heater and a Coleman gas mantle lamp as the only comforts, we had rooms!
 Beds, a bathroom, electric lights, a kitchen with refrigerator, wood heater...

 It was marvelous.

 Usually we'd spend a week or two at a time there, or a long weekend, several times a year.
-I spent most of one summer down there.
+I spent most of one summer down there, I think I was 14.
 Dad had gone into partnership with another teacher, they'd built a 32-foot fishing boat and were running it as a salmon charter in summers.
 They'd go out fishing, early, and during the day I'd knock around the cabin, the beach, and town.
 When they got back I'd ride my bicycle down to Ilwaco and clean the boat.
 They'd be relaxing at the bar swapping fish stories and I'd be earning cash; everybody was happy.
 Afterwards we'd throw my bike into the truck and drive back to the cabin.
 Dad later sold out to his partner, I think the boat cut into the necessary farm duties a bit too much.
 That, and the salmon fishery collapsed.
 Dad didn't fish much after that, but we kept the cabin.